rishabh3349/Contest-Alert/README.md

 <img src="https://github.com/rishabh3349/Contest-Alert/assets/116977210/3e327242-03b7-4a0e-8da8-0c7f3231344f" width="700">

 #### Contest Alert gives you update about the upcoming coding contest on CodeForces.
+It also notifies you when the contest is about to start.

 ## 🛠 Tech Used
 - Android